 One survey study found no significant income-related or education-related inequality in day-case and inpatient hospital utilisation after allowing for need during the short window 1998–2000.
 However, a study using administrative data at small-area level for 2000–08 found significant ‘pro-poor’ inequality in both outpatient and non-emergency inpatient hospital care in each year of the period, after allowing for available small-area measures of need such as population size, age–sex structure and disease prevalence from primary care pay-for-performance disease registries.

 Analysis of health care expenditure in England requires administrative data, since survey respondents are not billed for their NHS care and do not know how much it costs.
 Two recent studies have examined the socio-economic distribution of hospital expenditure using whole-population hospital administrative data.
 Both find that hospital expenditure is substantially concentrated on poorer people.
-Kelly, Stoye and Vera-Hernández (this issue) find a relative gap of 22 per cent between the most and least deprived fifths of patients aged 65 and over (£4,146 versus £5,605).
+Kelly, Stoye and Vera-Hernández (this issue) find a relative gap of 35 per cent between the most and least deprived fifths of patients aged 65 and over (£5,605 versus £4,146).
 Asaria, Doran and Cookson (forthcoming) find a relative gap of 31 per cent between the most and least deprived fifths of all-age population (£597 versus £455).

 b) Health care quality